dekuNukem/STM32_tutorials/README.md

 You probably already have one if you've been playing with Arduinos before.
 If you don't, go on ebay and search [CP2102](https://www.ebay.com/sch/i.html?_from=R40&_nkw=cp2102).
 Of course other serial chips like CH340 or FTDI also works.
 It's just a matter of preference.

+### Helpful Resources

+You might find yourself coming back to these

+datasheets
+datasheets
+datasheets

 ## What now?

 If you can't wait to get started, [click me to go to the next lesson](lesson0_intro_blinkLED/README.md).